 “In the early years community expansion projects tend to be detractors to profitability, however at some future point the cash flows cross over such that these projects begin to contribute to profitability.
 Except for the most profitable customer additions, existing customers typically support the revenue requirement of new customer for a period of time through rates.
 Overtime, as the revenue requirement associated with these new customers’ declines, they contribute to lowering rate for customer who preceded them and cross subsidize newer customers.”

-Does Enbridge have any evidence that olderexisting customers at any point STOP subsidizing new customers?
+Does Enbridge have any evidence that older/existing customers at any point STOP subsidizing new customers?
 Is it more likely that older, more profitable customers, are continuously used to subsidize the gas system?

 Can Enbridge provide evidence that at any point it has stopped charging older customers for any expansion to its distribution network?